samdengler/modern-application-workshop/README.md

 aws cloudformation create-stack --stack-name MythicalMysfitsServiceStack --template-body file://~/environment/modern-application-workshop/cfn-templates/service.yml
 ```

+*[fsd: I had an error here - Unable to assume the service linked role.
+Please verify that the ECS service linked role exists.
+Deleted and recreated stack]*

 Once the stack has been created, let's try sending a request to the network load balancer (NLB) to confirm our service is up and available.
 To find the URL of the NLB, execute the following command in the terminal to see the outputs we have configured in the MythicalMysfitsCoreStack we created earlier with CloudFormation:

 ```